Membership at St. Alban's

 The St. Alban’s community is made up of people who come from a wide variety of spiritual traditions and who are at many points in their own spiritual development.
 For this reason, we offer a number of ways to participate in our worship and ministries.
 We welcome the faithful, the seeker, and the doubter for God’s embrace is wide and God’s good news is for all.
 From the time of your first visit here, we welcome you to enter fully into worship, to receive Holy Communion, and to be part of our parish family.

 For many people, it takes a while to assess a spiritual community and decide whether they wish to make it their spiritual home.
 For us, the key question is whether this is a community that challenges you to grow.
 We encourage newcomers to attend services, engage with our opportunities to serve and to learn, meet the people who are here, and look for a sense of belonging.
-We will work with you in this time of discernment, helping you meet to people and figure out what’s here and how to participate in it.
+We will work with you in this time of discernment, helping you to meet people and figure out what’s here and how to participate in it.
 We understand that there can be many doors into a community of faith and we are committed to helping you find the door that works for you.

 Once you have decided that you wish to pitch your tent here for a while, you are ready to become a member of the parish by registering your baptism with the church office and stating that you wish to be a member here.
 If you come from a non-Christian faith tradition or from no faith tradition at all, the clergy would love to speak with you about baptism when you are ready for it.
 Members are eligible to be married here and to vote in elections for our parish leadership.